m86194/tande-presentations/2019-01-28-tips-and-tricks/README.md

 # Miscellaneous

 * Use `mvn` a lot from the command line.
 This needs to work 100% correctly.
 (An easy way is to download and unpack an official Maven distribution and create a small `mvn.cmd` file which sets JAVA_HOME and invokes the unpacked mvn)
-* `mvnw` in the project is getting traction.
+* `mvnw` living in the project is getting traction.
 * Eclipse doesn't emulate Maven classpath correctly.  `src/main/java` and `src/test/java` are not separate.

-An experiment in documenting live Java code with Markdown: https://github.com/ravn/dagger2-hello-world/blob/master/README.md
+An experiment in documenting **live** Java code with Markdown: https://github.com/ravn/dagger2-hello-world/blob/master/README.md

+An experiment in writing presentations in Markdown using Docker to convert to presentation: https://github.com/m86194/tande-presentations/tree/master/2019-01-28-tips-and-tricks

 -------